nurzhanzhanuzak/eventsourcing/docs/topics/installing.rst

 The pre-built binary option ``psycopg[binary]`` is a convenient alternative for development and testing, and for those unable to meet the prerequisites needed for building ``psycopg[c]``.

-This package now follows the recommendation that library's should depend only on the pure Python package, giving users the choice of either compiling the C optimization or using the pre-built binary or using the pure Python package.
-If you don't install either ``psycopg[c]`` or ``psycopg[binary]`` then you need to make sure the libpq is installed.
-The libpq is the client library used by psql, the PostgreSQL command line client.
+This package now follows the recommendation that libraries should depend only on the pure Python package, giving users the choice of either compiling the C optimization or using the pre-built binary or using the pure Python package.
+If you don't install either ``psycopg[c]`` or ``psycopg[binary]`` then you need to make sure libpq is installed (libpq is the client library used by psql, the PostgreSQL command line client).
 See the `Psycopg docs <https://www.psycopg.org/psycopg3/docs/basic/install.html#pure-python-installation>`_ for more information.